gridaco/grida/README.md

-# Free & Open Canvas for Humans and Machines
+CANCEL MY SUBSCRIPTION, # Free & Open Canvas for Humans and Machines

 Grida is a Free & Open canvas for humans and machines.
 With grida you can